jiaxi-zheng/jiaxizheng.com/content/authors/admin/_index.md

 highlight_name: true

 ---
-I'm a Research Assistant at Carnegie Mellon University's Robotics Institute, advised by Prof. Howie Choset.
+I'm a Research Assistant at Carnegie Mellon University's Robotics Institute, advised by Prof. Jiaoyang Li and Matthew Johnson-Roberson.
 Prior to this, I served as an Undergraduate Research Assistant at Westlake University and The Chinese University of Hong Kong, advised by Prof. Dixia Fan and Prof. Kwok Wai Samuel Au.
 I received my B.E. degrees at Dalian Maritime University, advised by Prof. Minyi Xu and Prof. Guangming Xie.
 My research interests revolve around Bio-inspired Robotics and Bio-inspired Sensor, with a recent focus on Underwater Swarm Robotics.

 Currently, I'm actively seeking a Ph.D. position to further pursue my passion for robotics and contribute to cutting-edge research.